SuppliedOrange/VALORANT-Instalocker/README.md

 - If an error occurs try:
     1) Selecting another agent and selecting the previous one again
-    2) Stopping and starting the instalock
+    2) Stopping and restarting the instalock
     3) Reopening the application
     4) Logging into VALORANT again

 <br>

 ## ❌ Windows protected your PC
-THe application might refuse to run because Windows will assume this is malicious.
+The application might refuse to run because Windows will assume this is malicious.
 <br>
 The fix is pretty simple, click on `More Info` and click on `Run Anyway`
 <br>